Marjorie Delassus

+Career

 Delassus competed at two Olympic games.
 At the delayed 2020 Summer Olympics in Tokyo she finished fourth in the C1 event.
 She also finished 13th in the C1 event at the 2024 Summer Olympics in Paris.

+Delassus won two medals at the 2026 ICF Canoe Slalom World Championships in Oklahoma City, with a silver in K1 team and a bronze in C1 team.

-She has won a total of 6 medals (1 gold, 3 silvers and 2 bronzes) at the European Championships, including a gold in the K1 team event at the 2023 European Games in Kraków.
+She won a total of 8 medals (1 gold, 4 silvers and 3 bronzes) at the European Championships, including a gold in the K1 team event at the 2023 European Games in Kraków.
 At the 2020 European Championships, she won a silver medal in the K1 team event alongside Camille Prigent and Lucie Baudu.
 At the 2021 European Championships she won the C1 team bronze medal with Lucie Prioux and Angèle Hug.

+She won the overall World Cup title in kayak cross individual in 2026.

 Delassus was the World Under-23 Champion in 2019 in K1 team, European Under-23 Champion in 2018 in K1 team and in 2019 in C1 and C1 team.
 In 2019 she finished fourth in the C1 event at the U23 World Championships and in October 2020, she qualified for the delayed 2020 Tokyo Olympics.

 In April 2021 she became the French champion on the course that was later used for the 2024 Paris Olympics.

+Personal life

+Her brother, Anatole, and sister, Doriane, are both also slalom canoeists.